CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 | Long     | 200/4 (**1.5m**)    | 105/2.8 (**0.314m**) |

-In all, the Pentax 67 is a fun camera and I love it.
-But unless you are specifically wanting hi-res, huge negatives, like for epic landscapes or studio portraits, then you really might consider taking a smaller and more fully featured camera.
+In all, the Pentax 67 is a fun camera, and I love it.
+But unless you specifically want high-resolution, huge negatives—like for epic landscapes or studio portraits—you might really consider taking a smaller and more fully featured camera.

 ### Tech Specs
 - **Dates Manufactured:**1990-1999